innocenzi/bluesky-notification-channel/README.md

 ### Creating posts

-To create a post, you will need to create a [new notification](https://laravel.com/docs/master/notifications#generating-notifications) and configure the `BlueskyChannel` channel:
+To create a post, you will need to configure the `BlueskyChannel` channel in a [notification](https://laravel.com/docs/master/notifications#generating-notifications):

 ```php
 final class CreateBlueskyPost extends Notification